 As there are two children of RNA_SEQ_SAMPLES starting with D, bash partially completes the name.
 Type tab again: cd Drug_^t .bash does nothing as it does not know whether it should complete with A or B. Type tab once again: cd Drug_^t^t. bash shows the names of two children that match the entered prefix, so that we can expand our prefix to be unique.
 Complete it to change the current directory to Drug_A.

-cd Post-Quiz

-Built-in vs External Operation Pre-Quiz

-pwd is implemented by:

-bash as a built-in operation

-a program external to bash

-cd is implemented by:

-bash as a built-in operation

-a program external to bash

-which is implemented by:

-bash as a built-in operation

-a program external to bash

-echo is implemented by:

-bash as a built-in operation

-a program external to bash

 which Operation and Built-In vs. External Applications

 Enter: which ls